TheBigTeam/Hamath/README.md

 Make a new virtualenv in desired location: ```virtualenv yourprojectname```

-The ```yourprojectname-workspace``` directory isolates our libraries and contains the local github repository.
+The ```projectname-workspace``` directory isolates our libraries and contains the local github repository.

 **How To Use:**